rackspace/runway/docs/source/cfngin/migrating.rst

 ==============

 See the :ref:`Custom Lookups <custom lookup>` section of the docs for detailed instructions on how lookups should be written.

-.. important:: Stacker lookups (function and class styles) are supported for the time being.
-               It is recommended to update them to the Runway's CFNgin format outlined in :ref:`Custom Lookups <custom lookup>`.
-               Support for Stacker style lookups will remain in place until the release of Runway 2.0.0, no sooner then 2020-12.